UoB-COMSM0110/2024-group-14/README.md

 10. The game ends, and a screen pops up asking the player to either play a 'NEW GAME' or return to 'HOME'.

 **Hard mode:**
-The system adds an ascending map, map switch timer, and jumping functions based on the medium mode.
+The system adds jumping functions and additional obstacles based on the medium mode.

 **Basic flow:**
 The user plays the game with less than three lives lost.